Litash/cmdTicketBooking/README.md

 (To display Show Number, Ticket#, Buyer Phone#, Seat Numbers allocated to the buyerClient)

-**Buyer** â€“ The users should be able retrieve list of available seats for a show, select 1 or more seats , buy and cancel tickets.
+**Buyer** â€“ The users should be able to retrieve list of available seats for a show, select 1 or more seats , buy and cancel tickets.
 **Commands to be implemented for Buyer :**

 `Availability  <Show Number>`